VSI Media Robot Utility Installation and User Guide

 SHOW VERSION

-Displays the current version of the Media Robot Utility software.
+SHOW VERSION — Displays the currently installed version of the Media Robot Utility software.

 HELP